shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 We use Python and we surely **import** other modules everyday.
 Importing other modules is so common that usually we don't pay much attention to it.
 I wasn't that interested in this topic too.
 But I bumped into situations that I needed to know more about 'import' and 'modules'.
 Below are some issues I encountered while using Python.

-1. Python's math module has many useful mathematical functions.
-But sometimes theirs wouldn't match your needs. **What should we do when we want to define our own mathematical functions and make our 'math' modules.
-When we run 'import math', what shall be imported, Python's or ours?**
+1. Python's _math_ module has many useful mathematical functions.
+But sometimes theirs wouldn't match your needs. **What should we do when we want to define our own mathematical functions and make our 'math' module?
+When we run _import math_, what shall be imported, Python's or ours?**
 2. Sometimes we may need a higher rank set of modules and it's called **package** in Python.
 Package is a bundle of relevant modules and is also a module itself.
 In this case, **we need to carefully consider absolute import and relative import.** This can be tricky.

-**Today's post focuses on issue No.1.** Issue No.2 is a huge area and I'll post it later with my personal experience of constructing package.
+**Today's post focuses on issue No.1.** Issue No.2 is a huge area and I'll post it later with my personal experience of constructing a package.

 So today,
 1. **I'll look through basic usage of _import_ statement.
 It's a way of reusing code in Python.**
 2. **And I'll introduce some interesting tricks on _import_.
-For example, I'll answer 'can we name our modules without '.py' suffix', 'can we use characters besides english for modules?
+For example, I'll answer 'can we name our modules without `.py` suffix', 'can we use characters besides english for modules?
 And how about punctuation characters?'**
-3. **At last, I'll cover module import order in Python and how to register our own modules in Python.
+3. **At last, I'll cover module import order in Python and how to register our own modules in Python.**

 I assume readers have 'shell' programs in their systems.